 - Visual progress bars

 These gaming terms can potentially play a role in the development, management, and delivery of customer relationships and, if applied well, can enrich customer experiences and data by providing a better understanding of how they interact with game elements.

 Is gamification a new concept?

-One of the most common gaming elements is the objective of unlocking new levels as the player progresses through goals.
+One of the most common gaming elements is the objective of unlocking new levels as the player progresses through various goals.
 This fun approach is being used in many customer loyalty programmes where rewards and benefits can be “unlocked” as loyal customers reach certain spending goals.
-This strategy allows a fresh, smart, and dynamic approach to encourage customers to work a little bit harder and enriches the customer’s experience.
+This strategy allows a fresh, smart, and dynamic approach to encourage customers to work a little bit harder and, also, enriches the customer’s experience.
 With the prevalent adoption of Candy Crush, customers are usually already familiar with this concept!

 Gamification opens up a whole new dimension of how customer relationships and customer loyalty programmes can run.
 Here are a few key considerations when developing your gamification strategy:

 - Apply principles but do not copy – Don’t just copy well known games.
 To successfully apply gamification into your business, make sure to understand the principles and techniques of the game.
 For example, adding a simple progress bar to your website will show your customers their progress.

 - Test out – Make sure to research and try out new ideas.
 There are hundreds of digital tools that can help you measure your performance.
 Check out tools like KPI FIre which helps companies and their teams measure and manage growth and, Scientrix which provides solutions and tools for strategy execution and management.

 - Start small – You do not need to build complex gamification platforms that will take your customers months to complete.
 Instead, start small and apply gamification strategically throughout the customer experience so that you progressively improve customer engagement.